TuxVinyards/qqX/README.md

 That said, we do seem to be at a point where qqX is becoming an increasingly separate project.

+Lack of upstream maintenance and creative differences managed to form [several growing rifts](https://github.com/orgs/quickemu-project/discussions/925) within the Quickemu project during 2024 and in June I added to the growing count of developers who had decided to walk away.

 - An increasing number of fixes for Quickemu are having to be added downstream

 - Lots of fixes are using separate qqX licensed code

-Lack of upstream maintenance and creative differences managed to form [several growing rifts](https://github.com/orgs/quickemu-project/discussions/925) within the Quickemu project during 2024 and in June I added to the growing count of developers who had decided to walk away.

-I would like to see an improvement in relationships, such that more people could benefit from the work being done here.
+I would like to see an improvement in relationships, so that more people could benefit from the work being done here.

 At the beginning of 2025, reinstating the [qqX listing](https://github.com/TuxVinyards/qqX/wiki/FreeBird#creative-differences) on the Quickemu wiki pages would be a good move.

 While an analogy could be Ubuntu not promoting derivatives like Linux Mint and Debian not promoting Ubuntu, this doesn't mean that we  have to do the same.